-Electronic waste is one of the fastest-growing types of waste worldwide.
-Developed countries tend to generate a larger share of e-waste, with China being one of the largest producers.
-Generally, this waste is imported to developing regions where regulations are less stringent.
-Some components within the e-waste such as iron, steel, and gold are valuable and can be used as scrap, however, a large share of the components can be toxic (e.g. mercury, arsenic, and chromium).
-In regions with little to no regulations, processing electronic waste can be extremely harmful to human health due to contact with potentially harmful materials such aslike cadmium and lead or exposure to toxic fumes.
+Electronic waste generation has been increasing annually, and in 2019 approximately 54 million metric tons was produced worldwide.
+That same year, the leading country based on e-waste generation was China.
+However, e-waste generation per capita is far higher in developed nations in the west.
+Despite this, large quantities of e-waste is exported to developing nations, often illegally.
+In export destinations such as Tanzania and Nigeria, regulations are less stringent.
+Although e-waste can consist of valuable components such as steel and gold, a large share of the components can be toxic (e.g. mercury, arsenic, and chromium).
+In regions with little to no regulations, processing electronic waste can be extremely harmful to human health due to contact with harmful materials and exposure to toxic fumes.
 The release of toxic materials, volatile organic chemicals, and heavy metals can also be harmful to the environment.

-Proper management of the flow of e-waste is necessary worldwide and can include an international protocol, funding for technology transfer, stricter national import and export legislations, and greater consumer awareness.
-Initiatives should strive to cover the entire life cycle of electronic devices – from production to remanufacturing.
-Although, the recycling of electronic products can be a good beginning to the e-waste problem, re-use or minimizing consumption is ultimately the most beneficial in terms of material footprint.
-Increased awareness has also lead to countries like China and Thailand to ban illegal imports of discarded electronics.
+Electronic waste projections show that generation is expected to rise even further in the coming years.
+Therefore, proper management of the flow of e-waste is necessary worldwide.
+This can include an international protocol, funding for technology transfer, stricter national import and export legislations, and greater consumer awareness.
+Although the recycling of electronic products can be a good beginning to the e-waste problem, re-use or minimizing consumption is ultimately the most beneficial in terms of material footprint.